RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 - intrusive thoughts of violence or aggression (e.g. of stabbing one’s baby)
 - the need for order or symmetry.

-The article includes a case study about a woman (Ella, page 442) who has obsessive thoughts about causing being a pedophile.
+The article includes a case study about a woman (Ella, page 442) who has obsessive thoughts about being a pedophile.

 Note that the paper is written for professionals and is included here only for information.
 Listeners must not try to provide psychotherapy.